rolandshacks/stella4webos/readme.txt

 --

-This is a port of the release 3.6 of Stella for webOS.Stella is a multi-platform Atari 2600 VCS emulator which allows you to play all of your favourite Atari 2600 games on your PC.
+This is a port of the release 3.6 of Stella for webOS.
+Stella is a multi-platform Atari 2600 VCS emulator which allows you to play all of your favourite Atari 2600 games on your PC.
 You'll find the Stella Users Manual in the docs subdirectory.